Syncano/syncano-cli/docs/custom_sockets/docs.md

 ### YAML file structure explanation

-* `name` is the name of the new Custom Socket - this should be unique;
+* `name` is the name of your new Custom Socket - this should be unique;
-* `description` is the description of the Custom Socket - allows to easily tell what custom socket do;
+* `description` is a description of your Custom Socket - it allows to easily identify what your custom socket does;
-* `author` is a metadata information about Custom Socket author; Under the hood: all fields that are not in list:
+* `author` is a metadata information about Custom Socket author; Under the hood: all fields that are not
+    * `name`,
+    * `description`,
+    * `endpoints`,
+    * `dependencies`
-`name`, `description`, `endpoints`, `dependencies` can be found in `metadata` field on Custom Socket in Syncano Dasboard.
+    * can be found in `metadata` field on Custom Socket in Syncano Dasboard.
-* `icon` is a metadata information about Custom Socket - just stores the used icon name and its color - for display in Syncano Dasboard.
+* `icon` is a metadata information about your Custom Socket - it stores the icon name used and its color for (used in Syncano Dashboard)
-* `endpoints` - definition of the endpoints in Custom Socket; Currently supported endpoints can be of type `script`.
+* `endpoints` - definition of the endpoints in Custom Socket; Currently supported endpoints can be only of `script` type.

-    Consider the example:
+    Consider this example:

         my_endpoint_1:
           script: script_endpoint_1

+    In the YAML snippet:
-    In above YAML snippet - the `my_endpoint_1` is an endpoint name - this will be used in url path; the `script` is a type of the endpoint; and `script_endpoint_1` is a dependency name which will be called when endpoint `my_endpoint_1` will be requested; In above example the http methods use wildcard - so no matter what http method will be used - the script endpoints `script_endpoint_1` will be called;
+    * `my_endpoint_1` is an endpoint name - it will be used in the url path;
+        * `script` is a type of the endpoint;
+        * `script_endpoint_1` is the dependency name which will be called when endpoint `my_endpoint_1` will be requested;

+    In example above we didn't specify HTTP method - so no matter what HTTP method will be used to call `my_endpoint_1` (can be PATCH, POST, GET, etc.), script endpoint `script_endpoint_1` will be called;

     Consider yet another example: